RAdityaBaradwaj/CSC510_G20/proj2/routedash/README.md

 - iOS: Expo reads `GOOGLE_MAPS_API_KEY` from the env file and injects it into the native build config (enable **Maps SDK for iOS** in Google Cloud).
 - Android: the same key is mapped via `app.config.ts` for the Google Maps SDK (enable **Maps SDK for Android**).
 - Web: when running `npm run web`, the key is used for the Routes REST call.

+### API connection
+- `API_URL` should point to the Express server (defaults to `http://localhost:4000`).
+For iOS Simulator, `http://127.0.0.1:4000` also works.
+For Android Emulator, set `API_URL=http://10.0.2.2:4000`.
+- Ensure the server is running before launching the app so auth/menu/order calls succeed.

 ## Next steps
 - Plug in live user location via `expo-location` to anchor simulation to GPS.